 Apple Pay is Apple’s mobile payment app, meaning it won’t work on Android devices.
 You need an iPhone 6 or newer model or an Apple Watch to use Apple Pay.

-Android Pay vs. Samsung Pay
+Google Pay vs. Samsung Pay

 Samsung Pay works on newer versions of Samsung Galaxy devices.
 Samsung Pay also works on NFC contactless readers.
-As opposed to Android Pay and Apple Pay, to trigger an NFC contactless payment with Samsung Pay, you swipe up from the home screen.
+As opposed to Google Pay and Apple Pay, to trigger an NFC contactless payment with Samsung Pay, you swipe up from the home screen.
 At this point, you can’t use Samsung Pay to make online payments within apps.